Gain skills to help patients recover from injuries and illnesses, regain mobility, and manage pain.

 Our associate degree program equips you to pursue a career as a physical therapist assistant in as few as 21 months.
 When you graduate, you’ll be able to serve effectively in a variety of settings supporting physical therapy treatments.

-Course topics for the physical therapist assistant program include:
+Course topics for Concorde’s physical therapist assistant degree program include:

 - Therapeutic exercises